-This course covers the principles, the approaches and the methodology in auditing information systems to ensure the processes and the procedures are in compliance with pertinent laws and regulatory provisions especially in the context of information systems security (ISS).
+This course will focus on the principles, approaches, and methodology in auditing information systems to ensure compliance with pertinent laws and regulatory provisions, especially in the context of information systems security (ISS).
+(3 credits)

 - ENG 101: English Composition 1

 - ITE 145: Fundamentals of Information Systems Security

 - ITE 220: Networking and Data Communcation (Recommended)

 Student Learning Outcomes (SLOs)